Attach a volume to a cluster machine

 This will ensure that the volume is available to the cluster machine and can be mounted.

-Once the volume is attached to the cluster machine, you will need to mount it to use it.
-You can do this by SSHing into the cluster machine and following these steps:
+Once a volume is attached to a cluster machine, you will need to mount it to read and write data.
+Establish an SSH connection with the cluster machine using the ssh

 sudo apt install nfs-common